microsoft/nodejs-guidelines/getting-started.md

 Introducing, npm!

-npm is the package manager for JavaScript. npm ships with Node.js, so there's no need to install it seperately.
+npm is the package manager for JavaScript. npm ships with Node.js, so there's no need to install it separately.

 ### Using an existing npm package
 To get a sense for how to use npm packages in your app, let's try getting started with `express`, the most popular web framework for Node.js.